Lansing High School (Kansas)

 Lansing High School is a public high school in Lansing, Kansas, United States, operated by Lansing USD 469 school district.
 It offers many extracurricular activities and athletic programs.

+The district, of which this is the sole comprehensive high school, includes Lansing and a small southern section of Leavenworth.

 History

 Established in 1920, the school has a long and storied history.
 The current building opened in 2015.

 Extracurricular activities

 Athletics

 Lansing offers a variety of athletic programs and are referred to as the "Lions".
 The school is a member of the Kansas State High School Activities Association and athletic programs compete at the 5A level in the United Kansas Conference.
 In 2014 the Lansing boys' basketball team won the state championship.

 Sports offered at Lansing High School include: